Did Marina Oswald Have Bad Teeth?

 The State of Marina Oswald’s Teeth

 Marina Oswald was treated at Baylor University College of Dentistry on 8, 10 and 15 October 1962.
 According to one of the dentists who gave her treatment, “her teeth were in very poor condition.
 She had many cavities and needed much dental attention”.
 Three teeth were extracted.
-For the results of the FBI investigation into this important topic, see Warren Commission Hearings, vol.22, pp.770ff [Commission Exhibit 1403].
+For the results of the FBI investigation into this important topic, see Commission Exhibit 1403 (Warren Commission Hearings and Exhibits, vol.22, pp.770–772.

 The treatment was organised by members of the Russian émigré community in the Dallas area.
-George Bouhe describes paying for the treatment, and said that “she had a lot of teeth rotted to the roots” (Warren Commission Hearings, vol.8, p.373).
+George Bouhe describes paying for the treatment, and said that “she had a lot of teeth rotted to the roots” (WCHE, vol.8, p.373).

 Marina Oswald was accompanied on her trips to the dentist by George and Jeanne de Mohrenschildt, who were given the job of supervising the Oswalds on their arrival in the United States before passing them on to Ruth Paine.
 In chapter two of his memoir, I’m a Patsy!
 I’m a Patsy!, George de Mohrenschildt mentions in passing Marina’s “bad teeth”.
 In chapter four, he mentions the dental treatment at Baylor, and claims that four teeth were extracted.